 Let us look at another example where the certainty of science was not quite justified.
 Towards the end of the 19th century, science became convinced that the future was fully determined.
 Based on Laplace’s postulation of a hypothetical, all-powerful being that could know the location and speed of any and all particles in the universe at one time, the location and speed of each of these particles at a later time could be calculated, thus the future could be not only predicted by actually computed.
 That hypothetical mind was called Laplace’s demon.

 This state of science lasted into the beginning of the 20th century even though there were a few observed experiments that were not explainable by this view of the world.
 It required some obnoxious scientists that were not content with just disregarding those annoying irregularities to break the arrogance of the established sciences.
 These non-conformists started to investigate a bit deeper and the result was the Heisenberg principle that explains to us that knowing the speed and location of every particle at one point in time was impossible.
 Heisenberg discovered that if you know the exact location of a (very small) particle you could not measure, and thus know its speed.
 Similarly, if the speed was known exactly, the location could not be determined.

-Just as today scientists are very confident that their theories are truly describing reality, so where the physicists of 1899 certain that they could compute the future, at least theoretical.
+Just as today, scientists are very confident that their theories truly describe reality, so were the physicists of 1899 certain that they could compute the future, at least theoretically.

 What does all this mean in the context of our research for inner peace and serenity?

 Simply not to take that, what science tells us, too seriously.

 This author is still enough of a scientist not to throw each and any scientific result into the fiery pit and pull out a magic wand to get his broken computer or car working again, but he also will not discard observable results – even if only by him – just because the established science tells him it could not be so.